pozhara/hesionalis-1/README.md

 The booking page can be accessed on almost every page in main body of template and in the navigation menu and footer.
 It contains booking form and redirects to appointments.

 The appointment page displays all appointments booked and a button to delete or edit each of them.
 If appointment was accepted or rejected, then user doesn't have an option to edit it.
 If there are no appointments, it is shown too.

+I haven't created any mockups for this project as I am better at coming up with ideas when I code, in opposite to when I try to think any ideas on the spot meanwhile not coding.

 <details><summary>The database schema</summary>